Epithelioid Mesothelioma

 • Photodynamic therapy: Using drugs activated by a light source to kill mesothelioma cells

-• Targeted therapy: Providing treatments that kill cancer cells without harming healthy ones
+• Targeted therapy: Providing treatments that kill epithelioid mesothelioma cells without harming healthy ones

 All of these show potential in improving outcomes for epithelioid mesothelioma patients.